TheEpic0ne/HelpDatblockCom/docs/datearth.md

 ### Modern
 The world, Nova, uses modern warfare.
 With modern warfare, the vanilla combat system is unchanged, using post-1.9 combat, but features non-vanilla additions to combat and transportation.

+#### Firearms
+Firearms such as pistols, rifles, rocket launchers, and more can be bought from the weapon shop.
+Right click to shoot, press Q to reload, shift for less recoil, and left click for a special mechanic that some weapons have such as aiming with a scope.
+Weapons have attributes such as damage, weight, speed, and spread that make them unique.
+Headshots and shots from behind deal more damage.

+#### Vehicles